adjust/xamarin_sdk/doc/ios/ios.md

 If your users can generate revenue by tapping on advertisements or making in-app purchases you can track those revenues with events.
-Lets say a tap is worth one Euro cent.
+Lets say a tap is worth €0.01.
 You could then track the revenue event like this:

 ```csharp
 ADJEvent adjustEvent = new ADJEvent("abc123");